 - 1. The designated airline(s) of either Contracting Party may omit on any or all flights, any point on the specified routes and may serve them in any order, provided the agreed service begin and terminate in the territory of the Contracting Party designating the airline. - 2.
-The exercise of fifth freedom traffic rights by the designated airline(s) of both Contracting Parties on the above routes shall be agreed upon between the aeronautical authorities of the two Contracting Parties.
+The exercise of fifth freedom traffic rights (i.e. rights of the airlines of one party to carry traffic between the territory of the second party and the territory of a third party whilst operating from or to the territory of the first party) by the designated airline(s) of both Contracting Parties on the above routes shall be agreed upon between the aeronautical authorities of the two Contracting Parties. - 3.
+Unless otherwise agreed, points specified in the above Routes Schedule shall not include Hong Kong Special Administrative Region, Macau Special Administrative Region or points in Taiwan Province of the Poople's Republic and Collins